 After studying Japanese "traditions" and their historical context, you will have a better understanding of media representation and academic analysis of Japan. all class readings, discussion, and writing will be in English.
 Course not taught every year.
 Course length: 3 weeks.
 Preference will be given to those who have studied Japanese language (2 blocks at CC or the equivalent) OR one course about Japan.

-CC in Asia: Japan Spring Semester 2015
+CC Asian Studies Program: Semester in Asia: Shanghai Spring Semester 2016

-This is the East Asian Languages Program
+This is the Asian Studies Program